Majorfi/vaulti.co/readme.md

 In order to improve reactivity and to be fast, the request are cached for 10 minutes.
 You can know when was the last update with the `_VAULTI_LAST_ACCESS_` key, and force a refresh with `?revalidate=true`.

+_But why is it a react app ?!_ : Because I am lazy and I needed to boostrat this quickly.
+It's using the API feature of next+vercel, so it's basically a nodeJs server (with extra step, but not for me)

 ## Routes
 For now there is only one route (haha, great proxy) :